philippemerle/tosca-implementation-landscape/README.md

 In order to structure the TOSCA landscape, I gradually built a classification containing the following six categories:
 1. **EU Funded Projects**: This groups European Union funded projects which have contributed to some TOSCA software tools.
 Examplary projects are **CELAR**, **Indigo**, **RADON**, **SeaClouds**, and **SODALITE**.
 I discovered the missing **DICE** later during the study.
 2. **TOSCA Modeling Tools**: This groups all TOSCA implementations providing a graphical interface (GUI) to design both TOSCA topology templates and types.
 Examplary implementations are **Alien4Cloud**, **Cloud Topology Designer**, **DICER**, **Eclipse Winery**, and **EnterpriseWeb**.
-I discovered the missing **DICE** and **RADON IDE** later during the study.
+I discovered the missing **c-Eclipse** and **RADON IDE** later during the study.
 3. **TOSCA Marketplaces**: This groups TOSCA specific places where CSARs can be imported, stored, and then proposed to TOSCA end-users.
 I discovered this category during the study and found only one market place currently, i.e., **xOpera Template Library**.
 No doubt, other marketplaces could emerge in the future.
-4. **TOSCA Orchestrators**: As the category name clearly indicates, this groups all TOSCA orchestrators which automate the deployment of TOSCA topology templates.
+4. **TOSCA Orchestrators**: As the category name clearly indicates, this groups all TOSCA orchestrators which automate the deployment of TOSCA topology templates on target environments.
 This category contains a lot of the entries of the initial list, and there are so many examplary orchestrators that I prefer to name none.
 But you should find your favorite orchestrator, shouldn't you?
 5. **TOSCA Developer Tools**: This groups all other software to help the job of TOSCA developers, i.e. TOSCA parsers and TOSCA processors which are independent of any TOSCA orchestrator or modeling tool.
 Examplary tools are the well-known OpenStack **tosca-parser** and my amazing [**TOSCA toolbox**](https://github.com/Orange-OpenSource/Cloudnet-TOSCA-toolbox) (I am not really objective on the latter:wink:).
 6. **Open Source Communities**: This groups large open source projects which host (or should host) TOSCA software tools and orchestrators.
 The examplary community is **OpenStack**.